DRAGNs in the Forest: Identifying Artifacts with Random Forest Models in the VLASS DRAGNs Catalog: Motivation

 Ideally, one could train a random forest model on the triples and apply it to determine each double's artifact class.
-It is important, however, to evaluate whether double sources are similar enough to triple sources for a random forest algorithm trained on triples to be applicable to without a significant loss in accuracy.
+It is important, however, to evaluate whether double sources are similar enough to triple sources for a random forest algorithm trained on triples to be applicable without a significant loss in accuracy.
 This requires two things to be true: 1) the artifact classes in the triples set are analogous to those in the doubles set, and 2) artifact classes in the doubles set cluster in the same parameter space and range as artifact classes in the triples set.

-First, consider a typical 2-artifact triple: a bright, unresolved point source with 2 artifacts around it, e.g. images d-f in Fig. \ref{fig:triples_a_examples}.
+First, consider a typical 2-artifact triple: a bright, unresolved point source with 2 artifacts around it, e.g. Fig. \ref{fig:triples_a_examples}(d-f).
 A 1-artifact double, where one component is also a bright, unresolved point source and the second is an artifact, is identical in structure to the 2-artifact triple, i.e. an artifact around a point source.
-Typical 1-artifact doubles are shown in images d-f of Fig. \ref{fig:doubles_a_examples}, which show the near-identical structure of these types of doubles and triples.
+Typical 1-artifact doubles are shown in Fig. \ref{fig:doubles_a_examples}(d-f), which show the near-identical structure of these types of doubles and triples.
 Now, consider 3-artifact triple sources.
-These predominantly appear in noisy regions around a single, unresolved point source (e.g. images a-c in Fig. \ref{fig:triples_a_examples}).
-Two-artifact double sources share the same structure, predominantly artifacts around a single bright source (e.g. images a-c in Fig. \ref{fig:doubles_a_examples}).
+These predominantly appear in noisy regions around a single, unresolved point source, e.g. Fig. \ref{fig:triples_a_examples}(a-c).
+Two-artifact double sources share the same structure, predominantly artifacts around a single bright source, e.g. Fig. \ref{fig:doubles_a_examples}(a-c).
 Hence, 2-artifact and 3-artifact triple sources are analogous to 1-artifact and 2-artifact double sources.

-This analogy is supported by Fig. \ref{fig:doubles_prom_hist}, a histogram of the prominence of the brightest component of the doubles dataset, where we see a double-peaked structure, with a small population clustering near maximum prominence like in Fig. \ref{fig:triples_prom_hist}.
-Similarly, a plot of LAS S/N vs. flux S/N plot for the double sources in Fig. \ref{fig:las_flux_sn}(b) suggests that there is a similar artifact class separation by these parameters.
-The similarities in these graphs, alongside the analogy between double and triple artifact classes implies that an accurate random forest model trained on triples is likely to be reasonably accurate classifying doubles.